Honouring Indigenous perspectives through engagement and collaboration

 Jeff Reinson, Vice-President of Operations at Burgundy, said “Our next big focus is the Sable Underground Project.
 If approved, it will extend the operating life of Ekati mine and increase cashflow and time available for evaluation, permitting, and implementation of additional development projects.”

 The Sable Underground Project is planned as an integrated extension of mining operations at the Sable site, similar to Burgundy’s current underground operations at the Misery site.
-The project will link to existing site-wide infrastructure and requires approximately two years of development activities beginning in 2024, followed by underground ore extraction planned for five years beginning in 2026.
+The project will link to existing site-wide infrastructure and requires an estimated two years of development activities beginning in 2024, with production slated for 2026.
 Application for the project is expected to be filed with the Wek’èezhı̀ı Land and Water Board mid-April 2024.

 Shelia Chernys, Head of Health, Safety, Environment & Communities at Burgundy, said “Input from our communities is crucial to the success of the project and Ekati’s future growth plans.
 We are committed to transparent communication and collaboration with community leaders, members and IBA partners.”